-Learners have made errors in calculations involving the use of averages when calculating the median and mode with these often being incorrectly calculated, especially involving data sets that may have zeros in them.
-Learners have generally calculated this without recognising that zero is a value for this purpose.
-In addition, tasks where learners are asked to use two appropriate statistical measures of their own choosing have tended to be partially correct but many learners have failed to calculate two measures e.g. mean and median and have only calculated one.
+Learners have made errors in calculations involving the use of averages when calculating the median and mode, especially involving data sets that may have zeros in them.
+Learners have generally calculated this without recognising that zero in the calculation has a purpose.
+In addition, tasks where learners are asked to use two appropriate statistical measures of their own choosing have tended to be partially correct, with many learners failing to calculate two measures e.g. mean and median and have only calculated one.

-The estimation of the mean for a grouped frequency has been an area where many learners seemed to have struggled with.
-In many cases they have failed to find the midpoint but have used the upper or lower boundaries instead or have not multiplied the midpoint by the number of values before attempting to find a mean or median.
+There was evidence of some accuracy in the use of frequency tables with some learners accurately identifying the mid-points of ranges and then using the relevant values to complete the required calculations.
+There were many examples seen though where they have failed to find the mid-point but have used the upper or lower boundaries instead or have not multiplied the midpoint by the number of values before attempting to find a mean or median

-Learners have also struggled with the probability of combined events, which is a new criteria to this level, as is the drawing and interpretation of scatter graphs and recognising positive and negative correlation.
+Learners have also struggled with the probability of combined events, a new criteria to this level, as is the drawing and interpretation of scatter graphs and recognising positive and negative correlation.